matter-labs/zksync-lite-docs/docs/api/events.md

 ### Examples

-Here we can see some more examples of filtering:
+Here are some additional examples of filtering:

 ```json
 // Here we are only interested in the committed events about